Expert Residential Fan Installation

 Trusted Fan Fixture Installation and Repair

 Ceiling fans are a great way to cool off a room and promote air flow.
 They can also help save money on your heating and cooling bill.
-It’s no wonder that they have remained a popular fixture in U.S. homes since their start in the 1860’s (when they were operated by water power instead of electric power).
+It’s no wonder that they have remained a popular fixture in U.S. homes since the 1860’s.
 There are many different kinds of fans on the market reflecting different sizes, shapes, and styles (everything from aviation to Tuscan).

 Choosing the right fan fixture for your home depends on many different factors – including the size of the room, ceiling height and, of course, the design scheme.
 Once you’ve chosen the ideal model, Roman Electric can help you with the installation – whether it’s a standard, a dual motor or an outdoor model.

 Having trouble deciding on what type of fan will fit your needs?
 Here is a list of things to consider:

 - Fan Size – In order to get the most efficient use out of a fan design, it’s important to select the right size.
 ENERGY STAR® recommends the following scale for choosing a ceiling fan diameter: